iamsvelagaleti/Mobigesture-Blogs/Jenkins-Slack-Notifications/Integrate Slack notifications with failure message and HTML reports in Jenkins builds.md

-+++
-title = "Effectively communicating Jenkins job status through Slack including HTML reports" description = "Communication is the key in Agile development environments.
-Slack is an effective communication tool.
-In this article we will see how to channel your build or job status from Jenkins to a specific channel in Slack so that respective stake holders will take action against failures" author = "Ramesh Maddi" authorbio = "I am a DevOps Engineer with 12+ years of experience.
-My experience include deploying applications to AWS, setting up CI/CD pipelines for applications, monitoring the health of applications etc. <br />Reach me at <b><a href='mailto:ramesh.maddi@mobigesture.com'>ramesh.maddi@mobigesture.com</a></b>." profilepic = "ramesh_maddi.jpg" date = "2020-04-21" categories = ["Continuous Integration"] tags = [
-    "jenkins",
-    "slack",
-]

-+++

 [`Slack`](https://slack.com), a highly accepted instant messaging platform across the  enterprises.
 It is not just limited to messaging, but also used as a notification delivery channel for system monitoring.
 Slack integrate with many apps.
 You can find a list of Slack apps [here](https://slack.com/apps).                                       `

 [`Jenkins`](https://jenkins.io)  pipeline runs  every bash command/ script command/batch command as a separate process independently unlike a sequence of steps together.
 Because of this reason, whenever any single command fails inside a step, Jenkins pipeline immediately aborts and returns failure.
 This is the reason that we cannot implement customized error messages after a build failure.
 I am going to provide a solution to overcome this problem and can implement customized error messages which later can be used to send in Slack notification and inside HTML reports.